kubernetes/examples/mysql-wordpress-pd/README.md

        http://1.2.3.4:32406

-4. Copy the IP address, and load the page in your browser to view your blog.
+4. Copy the IP address, and load the page in your browser to view your site.

    You should see the WordPress set up page similar to the following screenshot.